juannyG/coms6998-llms-final-project/README.md

 Now you can use [Makefile](src/Makefile) to view any CLI-formatted comparison tables for any of our ZeRO runs.

 Plot and CSV generation scripts assume specific log directory layouts.
-The plot generates contain hardcoded paths.
+The plot generators contain hardcoded paths.
 These reflect the structure used during the experiments and were not fully generalized due to time constraints.

 Our Megatron and ZeRO runs were located in separate log paths, e.g. `../logs/megatron/*` and `../logs/zero/*` which we manually created and moved the raw data to.